Al-Qasim al-Ma'mun

-Al-Qasim al-Ma'mun ibn Hammud (القاسم المأمون بن حمّود, died 1036) was an Arab Caliph of Córdoba in Muslim Spain for two periods, 1018 to 1021, and again for a short time in 1023 until he was driven from the city.
+Al-Qasim al-Ma'mun ibn Hammud (القاسم المأمون بن حمّود, died 1036) was the Caliph of Córdoba in Muslim Spain for two periods, 1018 to 1021, and again for a short time in 1023 until he was driven from the city.

-Al-Qasim was the brother of the Caliph Ali ibn Hammud al-Nasir and claimed the throne on 28 March 1018 shortly after his brother was assassinated.
-His reign was described in Ibn al-Khatib's A'mal al-a'lam.
+Brother of the Caliph Ali ibn Hammud al-Nasir, al-Qasim claimed the throne on 28 March 1018 shortly after his brother's assassination.
+His reign is described in Ibn al-Khatib's A'mal al-a'lam.

-At the outset of al-Qasim's reign, conspirators who had been plotting to overthrow his brother convinced the grandson of Abd al-Rahman III, Abd al-Rahman ibn Muhammad ibn al-Malik to claim the throne.
+At the outset of al-Qasim's reign, Umayyad loyalists who had been plotting to overthrow his brother convinced the a grandson of Abd al-Rahman III, Abd al-Rahman ibn Muhammad ibn Abd al-Malik, to claim the throne.
 On 29 April 1018, the conspirators proclaimed Abd al-Rahman IV caliph.
-Shortly thereafter Abd al-Rahman IV was killed in a campaign to capture Córdoba.
-Therefore, for a short period at the outset of his reign the throne was contested with two individuals claiming to be caliph.
+Shortly thereafter he was killed in a campaign to capture Córdoba.

-Al-Qasim is a skilled politician and for a while his policies of moderation help him to grow his popularity.
-Two disgruntled nephews, however, unhappy that al-Qasim was selected as the caliph when their father, Ali ibn Hammud, was assassinated lead partisan Berbers in a campaign to Cordoba to seize the throne.
-Not wanting to enter into a conflict, al-Qasim flees to Seville.

-Yahya ibn Ali enters the capital and eight days later on 13 August 1021 is proclaimed caliph.
-Yahya ibn Ali's reign will last only a year and a half before the citizens of Cordoba tired of his arrogance and vanity force him to flee.

-Al-Qasim returns to the capital and retakes the throne on 6 February 1023.
-The citizens of Cordoba, however, have had enough of Hammudid leadership and six months later in August insurrection and rioting breaks out and causes al-Qasim to flee the city for a second time.
-Al-Qasim is ultimately found and captured by his nephew Yahya, who has him assassinated.
+His nephew, Yahya ibn Ali, refused to recognize his reign.
+With Berber supporters, he marched on Cordoba in August 1021 to seize the throne. al-Qasim abandoned the city and fled to Seville.
+Yahya entered Cordoba and was proclaimed caliph on 13 August 1021.
+His reign lasted only a year and a half before the citizens of Cordoba forced him to flee.
+Al-Qasim then returned and retook the throne on 6 February 1023.
+The citizens of Cordoba, however, have had enough of Hammudid rule and six months later riots forced al-Qasim to flee the city again, this time seeking refuge in Jerez.
+He was found and imprisoned by Yahya, who later had him assassinated.